Vora-21271/Petshop/README.md

 - [License](#license)

 ## Introduction
 PetShop is a Node.js-based web application created for practice purposes.
-This project is intended to help developers understand the basics of building a web application using Node.js.
+This project was intended to help be understand the basics of building a web application using Node.js.

 ## Features
+- About page
-- User authentication
+- Item list
-- Product listing
+- Contact page

 ## Installation
 To install and run this project locally, follow these steps: